dnels842/dnels842/README.md

 - 👋 Hi, I’m @dnels842
-- 👀 I’m interested in ...
+- 👀 I’m interested in home automation using Home Assistant, homelabbing and anything to do with Tech!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning PowerShell
-- 📫 How to reach me ...
+- 📫 How to reach me - don't!

 <!---
 dnels842/dnels842 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.